-Grant programs and claims processes provide “revenue” for an industry that’s a success is largely determined by managing expenses to the last penny.
+Grant programs and claims processes provide “revenue” for an industry whose success is largely determined by managing expenses to the last penny.
 Operators who stay on top of HUD opportunities can ensure the survival of the industry’s overarching mission to make people’s lives better.

 HUD annually awards discretionary funding through more than 20 Grant programs that support the agency’s initiatives, including Affordable Housing Development and Preservation.
 The competitive grants provide the necessary capital for many affordable operators who may not have the resources to enhance resident living and enable operational efficiencies through property improvements.